Opalinium/nocturna-docs/privacy.md

 **Premium subscription information:**
 - Patreon user IDs (if you're a patron)
-- Subscription status and tier level (Basic, Plus, or Pro)
+- Subscription status and tier level (Personal, Basic, Plus, or Pro)
 - Discord account linked to your Patreon account
 - Premium guild associations and activation history
 - Subscription start and expiration dates